Aranka Anema, PhD, MSc

 Ajit Babu, MBBS, MPH

 Ajit obtained an MBBS followed by residency in internal medicine at North Shore University Hospital, Cornell University, USA and Memorial Sloan-Kettering Cancer Center in New York.
 Subsequently, he obtained a Masters in Public Health (MPH) from Saint Louis University (SLU) in 1998, became a Fellow of the American College of Physicians (FACP) in 1999, and received advanced training in medical informatics through the National Institutes of Health (NIH) in 2000.
 Ajit is currently American Board Certified in both Internal Medicine and Preventive Medicine (subspecialty Clinical Informatics).
 He is Professor of Internal Medicine at St Louis University, and a staff physician at the St. Louis VA Medical Center, Missouri, USA.
 He serves as Research Scientist at the Centre for Disease Modeling, York University, Toronto, Canada.
-Ajit is a member of the Expert Focal Group on Health under UN COPUOS, UNOOSA.
+Ajit is a member of the Working Group on Space and Global Health (WG-SGH) that reports to the Scientific and Technical Sub Committee of UN COPUOS, UNOOSA.

 Melinda Stanners, PhD

 Melinda is a public health research scientist, specialized in e-Learning applications and training.
 Her specialties include research methods (biostatistics, epidemiology, and qualitative research methods), ecological determinants of health (social, political, environmental, and global), health policy and advocacy, and community-centric program planning, implementation, and evaluation.
 Melinda has deep experience in designing and implementing observational research cohorts, and subject matter expertise in mental health multi-morbidities in secondary and tertiary care.
 She has designed and developed role-based competency training for the roll-out of patient databases to staff at the Royal Adelaide Hospital, Queen Elizabeth Hospital, and Elizabeth GP Plus Health Care Centre in Australia.
-Melinda is a senior faculty member in public health at Torrens University Australia, part of Laureate global universities.
+Melinda is a senior lecturer in public health at Torrens University Australia (Laureate Global Universities).

-Moni is a subject matter expert in pharmacy and toxicology with a decade of experience working in South Asia and has a Bachelor and Master of Pharmacy, and a PhD in health sciences.
+Moni is a subject matter expert in pharmacy and toxicology with a decade of experience working in South Asia and has a Bachelor and Master of Pharmacy, and a PhD in health science from Latrobe University, Australia.
 She has designed and taught university courses in pathophysiology, quality use of medicines, physiology and pharmacology, medicinal chemistry and drug discovery, pharmacovigilance, epidemiology, prevention of communicable and non-communicable diseases as Assistant Professor in the Department of Pharmacy at Stamford University Bangladesh.
 Moni has designed and led launches for new pharmaceutical projects for pharmaceutical companies.
 This has involved organizing all documentation, training medical representatives/field officers, collecting pharmacovigilance data, marketing and promotional planning and the development of packing text.
-Moni has also led complex population-based cohort studies focuses on maternal health and pregnancy related outcomes.
+Moni has also led complex population-based cohort studies focused on maternal health and pregnancy related outcomes.
+She is currently a teaching faculty member of Torrens University Australia in the Masters in Public Health Program.

 Daniel Moreno, MPV, MPH, MBA, RN